MuscleMap/MuscleMap/README.md

         ~~~
         git clone --depth 1 https://github.com/MuscleMap/MuscleMap
         ~~~
-        > **Note:** The `--depth 1` flag downloads only the latest version of the repository, which is significantly faster and avoids downloading the full git history (~2 GB).
+        > **Note:** The `--depth 1` flag downloads only the latest version of the repository, which is significantly faster and avoids downloading the full git history.
 Model weights are downloaded automatically from [Zenodo](https://zenodo.org/search?q=musclemap) on first use.

     2. From your browser: